armsultan/nginx-plus-dockerfiles/README.md

     sudo docker logs -f [CONTAINER ID]
     ```

-# Build and run NGINX Plus Docker container with NGINX Controller Agent
+# TODO: Build and run NGINX Plus Docker container with NGINX Controller Agent

 The Controller Agent can be deployed in a Docker environment to monitor and / or
 configure NGINX processes inside Docker containers.
 The agent can collect most